 What About S-Corps, C-Corps and LLCs?

-In most cases, you're not required to issue 1099-MISC forms to C Corps and S Corps.
-However, there are a few exceptions:
+You're not required to issue 1099-MISC forms to C Corps and S Corps in most cases, but there are a few exceptions:

 - Payments to attorneys

 - Medical and healthcare payments

 - Substitute payments in lieu of dividends or tax-exempt interest

 LLCs that are taxed as sole proprietorships would receive 1099s, but they would not receive a 1099 if they're taxed as a C- or S-Corp.
 You'll know which is correct by looking at the Form W-9 submitted by the individual.

 Form 1099-MISC comes with five copies that are distributed as follows: